Last Updated on

 This natural flea shampoo is safe for the environment as well as your dog.
 It uses dioctyl sodium sulfosuccinate undecyclenic acid to soften the waxy skeleton of fleas and other insects until the internal organs are saturated and the insect dies.

 User Reviews: This shampoo is extremely watery and doesn’t lather like most other shampoos.
 You also have to use it on a dry dog.
 Despite some people saying it didn’t work, many people said it killed all the fleas on their dog.

 Bottom Line: If you want to try a natural flea shampoo without pesticides, this is a good one to start with.
 Compared to the first two shampoos, there were more complaints that it didn’t work.
 However, there are still enough positive reviews for us to recommend it.

 Looking for something different?
-This flea and tick shampoo for dogs is a bar instead of a liquid.
+This flea and tick shampoo is a bar instead of a liquid.
 That eliminates plastic waste.
 It’s also supposed to be easier to use than a liquid.
 This organic shampoo also fights bacteria and fungus, so it’s great for all-around use.

 User Reviews: As usual, not everybody had good flea-killing results with this shampoo.
 However, most reviewers say that the bar is much easier to use than a liquid, the smell is pleasant, and it kills fleas.
 It’s important to note that many of the happy reviewers used this product alongside other flea products.

 Bottom Line: The flea bar soap is easier to use than liquid shampoo and rinses better, too.
 It may or may not work alone.
 However, it seems to work well alongside other flea and tick products.

 TropiClean is a brand that has been trusted and loved by professional groomers for many years.
 This natural flea and tick shampoo uses essential oils to kill and repel fleas.
 It has a pleasant citrus scent and doesn’t smell like chemicals.